gvwilson/thirdbit/_posts/2018/02/2018-02-11-my-dagstuhl.md

 you don't get invited,
 which in turn means you won't be part of conversations that can increase your chances of winding up at one of those "right" schools a few years down the road.
-It's a situation that women and minorities in science are all too familiar with: lack of access engenders lack of opportunity, which in turn leads to existing inequalities perpetuating themselves.
+It's a situation that women and other under-represented groups in science are all too familiar with: lack of access engenders lack of opportunity, which in turn leads to existing inequalities perpetuating themselves.